SeriousOldMan/Simulator-Controller/Docs/Backlog.md

   3. Integrate support for LAMs
   4. Approaching corner braking point countdown
   5. Configurable priority for voice output between Spotter and other Assistants
-  6. Support for unit localization when interacting with an LLM

 #### Session Database
   1. Active validation of value ranges in settings definitions